paralax/ColossalOpera/easy/scrabbler.md

 **Credit**

 Many thanks to Github user mateogianolio for their Scrabbler project, which inspired this challenge.
-A similar challenge was posted a couple of years ago by /u/dante9999.
+A similar challenge idea was posted a couple of years ago by /u/dante9999.

 If you have an idea for a challenge, posted it to /r/dailyprogrammer_ideas!